Our booking system is currently offline - please send all booking enquiries to info@cornishsecrets.co.uk

 As well as being a stylish hotel, Artist Residence on Chapel Street has a smokehouse, bar and garden which is very relaxed and open to all.
 As breakfast is the most important meal of the day, head there for its smashed avocado on sourdough toast or buttermilk pancakes.

 If you’ve a hankering for a proper Cornish pasty then head to Lavenders Deli and Bakery tucked away on Alverton Street.
 A family bakery who has been operating since 1976, if you drop in just after 12noon you’ll get a pasty straight from the oven, but you’ll have to be quick.
-They’ve also a lovely cafe which serves hearty lunches, or grab some local cheese and meat at the deli to take back with you.
+They’ve also a lovely cafe which serves hearty lunches, or grab some local cheese and meat at the deli to take back with you (closed on Sundays).

 If you fancy something different, The Singing Rooster on The Causeway specialises in Polish and European delicacies such as pierogi, goulash, croque monsieur, bigos plus their cakes are rather impressive too.